invertase/flutterfire_cli/README.md

 - `--yes`
   - auto-detect the platforms from the project directory.
   - prevent a prompt for rewriting the Dart Firebase configuration file (default name - `firebase_options.dart`) should you already have one in your project.
-It will auto rewrite the specific parts of your Firebase app configuration that you have requested (e.g. choosing `--platforms=web,android` will update web and android configurations in the `firebase_options.dart` file and, leave the other app configurations intact).
+It will auto rewrite the specific parts of your Firebase app configuration that you have requested (e.g. choosing `--platforms=web,android` will update web and android configurations in the `firebase_options.dart` file and leave the other app configurations within the file intact).
 - `--project`
   - flag will select the Firebase project and negate the command prompt to choose which Firebase project you wish to use.